 Applications can benefit from confidentiality and integrity guarantees of Intel SGX, but developers need to be very skilled for effective partitioning and code modification for Intel SGX environment.

 SGX.
 It supports dynamically loaded libraries, runtime linking, multi-process abstractions, and file authentication.
-For additional security, Graphene performs cryptographic and semantic checks at untrusted host interface.
-Developers provide a manifest file to configure the application environment and isolation policies, Graphene automatically does the rest.
+For additional security, Gramine performs cryptographic and semantic checks at untrusted host interface.
+Developers provide a manifest file to configure the application environment and isolation policies, Gramine automatically does the rest.

 The commitment behind Gramine

 Graphene started as a research project at Stony Brook University, led by Chia-Che Tsai and Don Porter.
 Over time, scientists at other universities and labs have contributed to Graphene to accelerate their research on emerging hardware platforms.

 In 2015, Intel Labs recognized the potential for Graphene to be an open-source compatibility layer for Intel SGX, and has contributed to Graphene development since.

 Golem and Invisible Things Lab (ITL) have identified similarly opportunity for Graphene to play a huge role in the decentralized ecosystem, where data integrity, confidentiality, and security are cornerstones to the robust development of infrastructure and applications.
 Driving Graphene and ensuring its usability is part of Golem's commitment.

 Today, there is a strong team of developers and researchers from these companies working together with the founders of the project (now faculty at UNC and Texas A&M) to make sure it meets the highest quality standards with the easiness of integration.
-Graphene has a growing user and contributor community.
+Gramine has a growing user and contributor community.
 It has the potential to become a standard in the Intel SGX world and can be adopted by a broad variety of use cases in a diverse technological landscape.

 Past and future plans